IPGP/csv2djipilot/README.md

 To do :
 - [ ] User interface to change actions for the waypoints or colums for actions in the csv
+- [ ] specific speed for each waypoint.
+It is the speed between current point to next one (or the speed to reach current point ? )